 I walked on and felt like a famous rap star or hotel chain heir, but better.
 Unlike the vacation spots of the rich and famous, the backwaters of Alleppey seem so untouched.
 The water is clean, and surrounded by rice patties.
 The locals don’t fuss with you, and just go about their lives as if we aren’t part of it at all.
 There aren’t tourist booths set up along the side, and when you stop and listen, you can enjoy the sounds of nature.
 Dhaneesh told us that the area is known as “Venice of the East,” but I think Venice should be nicknamed “Alleppey of the West.”

-Many foreigners bring pens and pencils to hand out as presents to children that they meet, and this fact must now be ingrained in them to the point where they see white skin and think pen.
+Many foreigners bring pens and pencils to hand out as presents to children that they meet, and

 Once the sun was down the boat crew began preparing our delicious fresh prawn dinner.
 They made some other amazing curries and rice to go along with it, all infused with the favorite local flavor—coconut.
 By 9:30 we were stuffed to the brim and exhausted from the lack of sleep the night before.
 We headed straight to bed.